dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 **Retention policy**
 The values of retention policy supported by dCache are `REPLICA` and `CUSTODIAL`.

--   `REPLICA` corresponds to the lowest quality of the service, usually associated with storing a single copy of each file on the disk.
+-   `REPLICA` corresponds to the lowest quality of the service, usually associated with storing a single copy of each file on disk.

 -   `CUSTODIAL` is the highest quality service, usually interpreted as storage of the data on tape.